 He is a past chair of the Broward County Cultural Council and former chair of the County’s Public Art and Design Committee.
 He served on the City of Fort Lauderdale’s Board of Adjustment, chaired the City’s first Sustainability/Green Committee, chaired the Sustainability Advisory Board, and chaired the Beach Redevelopment Advisory Board (BRAB).
 He is past president of the Rotary Club of Fort Lauderdale and is the President of the Rotary Fort Lauderdale 1090 Foundation.

 With a long record of community service and leadership, he currently serves on the board of directors of the Greater Fort Lauderdale Alliance, and Hispanic Unity of Florida (HUF).
 He is a member of Leadership Florida; and is also a regular contributor to the Sentinel’s South Florida 100 opinion page.
-Appointed in 2019 by then Commissioner Tim Ryan, Anthony Abbate serves as a member on the Historic Preservation Board and fills the licensed architect category.
+Appointed in 2019 by then Commissioner Tim Ryan, Anthony Abbate currently serves as a member on the Historic Preservation Board and fills the licensed architect category.

 Historic Preservation Planning and Land Use